6 Easy Ways to Preserve Memories (You'll Thank Yourself Later)

 Your experiences as a travel nurse will be filled with stories worth telling.
 Each place you live is like a chapter in your life – there are highs and lows, new people are introduced, familiar people leave, and you take away a change in attitude, perception, or lessons learned.

 You may assume you will remember everything worth telling, but that often isn’t the case.
 Documenting your travel nursing experiences is a way to guarantee you will have something to look back on years from now.
-Here are some fun ways to preserve your memories.
+Here are some fun ways to preserve memories of a trip.

-The old school scrapbook has stuck around for good reason – it’s one of the best ways to keep tangible memories like tickets, napkins, photos and more.
+The old school scrapbook has stuck around for good reason – it’s one of the best ways to keep tangible memories of a trip like tickets, napkins, photos, and more.
 Scrapbooks are particularly great for chronicling travels because there are stickers and paper that represent just about every major city in the world.

-If you don’t have time to create a complicated scrapbook after your assignment, purchase all the materials you’ll need before you leave, including a book, scissors, glue, tape and decorations like stickers, tags and charms.
-Pack it all in a kit and bring it with you on your next assignment so you can fill it as you go.
+If you don’t have time to create a complicated scrapbook after your assignment, purchase all the materials you’ll need before you leave, including a book, scissors, glue, tape, and decorations like stickers, tags, and charms.
+Pack it all in a kit and bring it with you on your next assignment so you can fill it up as you go.

-As you’re exploring your new city, remember to collect mementos that can be added to your scrapbook, like:
+As you’re exploring your new city, remember to collect travel memorabilia that can be added to your scrapbook, like:

 - Write down your itineraries and schedules by hand and keep the notes.

 - Take photos of road signs, hotel names, and memorable moments along the way.

 A minimalist approach to scrapbooking is to select one item of memorabilia to keep from each assignment.
 This can be a cork from the wine at a special dinner, a business card of the shop where you bought a favorite top, or a friend’s note written on a piece of scrap paper.
 After each assignment, place your token in a shadow box you have hanging at home.
 This is a simple way to keep a memory from each place you’ve been.
 It’s also a great conversation starter.